Joint-Cohort-Explorer/react-pivottable-custom/README.md

 ```
 ### 9. Add `Show All` button for each category with sub category
 ### 10. Customized styling without third-party library
+### 11. Support multiple queries for value in filters and query by expression
+### 12. Add module to config "OR groups"

 ## Usage
 ### Configure categories for attributes